-Stevens-Johnson syndrome (erythema multiforme major) is a rare but serious condition that causes sores that are like boils on the mucous membranes of the mouth, nose, genitals, and eyes.
-A widespread skin rash of irregularly shaped, flat, purplish red spots also develops, which may be painful and peel off.
+Stevens-Johnson syndrome is a rare but serious condition that causes sores that are like blisters on the mucous membranes of the mouth, nose, genitals, and eyes.
+A widespread skin rash of irregularly shaped, flat, red spots also develops, which may be painful and peel off.

-The skin rash may develop on any part of the body but often begins on the face, neck, chin, and trunk.
+The skin rash may develop on any part of the body but often begins on the face and chest (trunk).
 Sores that develop on the mucous membranes weep a thick grey-yellow fluid.
 When these sores occur on the inside of the eyes, the fluid hardens into a crust.
 When sores occur in the mouth, eating and drinking can be painful.

 Healthwise, Healthwise for every health decision, and the Healthwise logo are trademarks of Healthwise, Incorporated.